bens-home/base/README.md

 ```

 The submodules are added with the SSH path, so you need to have that set up on your git account.

+A lot of stuff in here uses Docker or Docker Compose, be make sure to [install it](https://docs.docker.com/compose/install/) on your machine.